ThreeMammals/Ocelot/docs/features/ratelimiting.rst

   If the ``RouteKeys`` option is not defined in the global ``RateLimitOptions``, the global settings will apply to all routes.

   **Note 2**: You do not need to set all of these options due to default values, but the following rule options are required: ``Limit`` and ``Period``.
-  If these required options are undefined and no global configuration is present, the route will be blocked by default: using a zero-limit over the default period ('1s', one second).
+  If these required options are undefined and no global configuration is present, Ocelot will fail to start due to an internally generated validation error, which will be visible in the logs.
-  An undefined or misconfigured zero limit results in a `503 Service Unavailable`_ status code, along with a logged warning and the following message in the response body:
-  *"Rate limiting is misconfigured for the route '/{route_name}' due to an invalid rule -> {rule} !"*
-  Required and optional options are explained in the :ref:`rl-configuration` table below.

   **Note 3**: Several :ref:`deprecated options <rl-deprecated-options>` originating from version `24.0`_ and earlier (see `old schema`_) are retained for one release cycle.
   Both introduced and :ref:`deprecated options <rl-deprecated-options>` are detailed in the :ref:`rl-configuration` table below.